Telogen Effluvium – Sudden hair loss

 What causes Telogen Effluvium?

 Some of the known triggers are –

-1) After childbirth – women typically complain of sudden hair loss in bunches which starts overnight.
+Women typically complain of sudden hair loss in bunches which starts overnight.
 What causes the panic is that simply touching the hair also makes a lot of strands fall out, which is also referred in American Academy of Dermatology Association.

-2) Acute stress with lack of sleep as seen in students during exams.
+As seen in students during exams.
 In such cases the hair loss develops suddenly almost overnight and in such high numbers that the hairs loss itself causes more stress to the patient.

-3) After acute illness or accident or a major operation – the hair loss may start few months after the acute illness.
+The hair loss may start few months after the acute illness.
 For example let’s say you suffered from a severe flu attack or Typhoid in January and recovered from the same within 10 days.
 Your hair loss can then start anytime around April, at a time when you are actually in the best of health.

-4) Crash dieting – you may have switched to a new diet and lost a certain number of Kilos.
+You may have switched to a new diet and lost a certain number of Kilos.
 Your hair loss may start 1-3 months, much after you have resumed your normal diet.

-5) Change of water or frequent travel – as seen in relocating out of hometown or frequent changes in water due to work related travel.
+As seen in relocating out of hometown or frequent changes in water due to work related travel.

 Often Telogen Effluvium may superimpose on other hair loss conditions worsening the situation.
 For example a person having hereditary tendency to hair loss has also been exposed to frequent travel to different locations.
 Frequent travel causes Telogen Effluvium, which then prematurely triggers the pre-existing heredity condition leading to baldness.
 This is why we see a lot of men and women prematurely balding, at a much younger age as compared to the age when their parents lost hair.